 Active Directory (AD) is a directory service developed by Microsoft for the Windows domain environment.
 Active Directory forest is the top container in an Active Directory setup that contains domains, users, computers, and group policies.
 The Active Directory structure is built on the domain level.
 The framework that holds the objects can be viewed at different levels namely forest, domain trees, and domains.
-An Active Directory framework can have more than one domain, and the above tiers are referred to a forest.
+An Active Directory framework can have more than one domain, and the above tiers are referred to as a forest.
 See the following guides for other information.
 What are the differences between Universal, Global, and Domain Local Group Scopes, and Differences between Active Directory Lightweight Directory Services and Active Directory Domain Services, and how to add a second Domain Controller to your environment?
 In this guide, you will learn about Active Directory Forest – Trees and Domain and Sites.

 Note: Under each domain, you can have as many trees as possible.
 Having an Active Directory environment of this nature can create autonomy and segregation of duty thereby increasing security and if not configured correctly, it can also lead to exploitation in the Active Directory environment.

 Within a deployment, objects are grouped into domains as shown in the below diagram.
 The objects for a single domain are stored in a single database (which can be replicated).
 Domains are identified by their DNS name structure, (namespace).

 A forest is a group of trees that do not share a contiguous namespace.

 Active Directory Domain: A domain is defined as a logical group of network objects (computers, users, devices) that share the same Active Directory database.

 When you add a domain to an existing tree, the new domain is a child domain of an existing parent domain.

 Active Directory Tree: A tree is a collection of one or more domains and domain trees in a contiguous namespace and is linked in a transitive trust hierarchy.
 When you have multiple domains in the same namespace (e.g.,